 The Jacobs Medical Center is a rounded, fluid 10-story modern structure, designed with the patient in mind.
 From spacious private rooms to soothing color schemes and artwork, to next-generation medical equipment, designers from Cannon Design have fully integrated the vision and needs of patients, doctors and nurses.
 Each floor will combine all the necessary healing elements while achieving optimal safety and efficient delivery of care.

 Garden Design, Natural Light and Efficiency

-- Scheduled to open in 2016
+- Scheduled to open for patient care in 2016

 All Jacobs Medical Center images, such as photographs and renderings, are copyrighted by UC San Diego Health Sciences’ Marketing & Communications Department, and are for its exclusive use.
 To obtain permission to use any of these images, please contact Beth Regan at firstname.lastname@example.org